 The decline in volume made it difficult for the Postal Service to sustain its overhead structure of facilities and employees—labor costs constitute the majority of its expenses—that had built up in a time of higher demand.
 USPS also operates within contractual, statutory, regulatory and political restrictions that limit its ability to react quickly to changes in economic and industry conditions in updating its existing products, expanding into new markets and setting prices.

 The Postal Service’s strategic plan focuses on four areas: deliver a world-class customer experience; equip, empower and engage employees; innovate faster to deliver value; and invest in future platforms.
 However, cash flow problems have been a hindrance.
 Lack of funds to replace aging vehicles in its large fleet has, for example, has resulted in higher maintenance and repair costs.
-In addition, some facility maintenance has been deferred, creating a backlog of needed repairs, and USPS has had limited ability to update existing equipment or to make investments in technology or infrastructure to take advantage of business opportunities.
+In addition, some facility maintenance has been deferred, creating a backlog of needed repairs, and USPS has had limited ability to replace outdated facilities and equipment or to make investments in technology or infrastructure to take advantage of business opportunities.

 Cutting Costs—USPS over several years reduced employment through normal attrition and early retirement and buyout offers, while shifting more work from career employees to less expensive non-career employees.
 More recently employment levels have steadied at about 500,000 for the former category and about 140,000 for the latter.
 USPS also has reduced injury compensation costs through additional training on preventing injuries, focusing especially on its most common hazards and most at-risk occupations.